Assisted Stretching

 How to Fix Your Posture

 Correcting bad posture is not always an overnight success.
 Instead, it may require rewiring your body to stay in better alignment throughout each day.
-Chiropractic care can help, as regular adjustments and ongoing recommendations for better posture.
-The can keep your neck, shoulders, and back healthy and strong.
+Chiropractic care can help, as regular adjustments and ongoing recommendations for better posture can be beneficial.
+They can keep your neck, shoulders, and back healthy and strong.
 For at-home or at-work remedies on your own, take into consideration what you can do while sitting, standing, or sleeping.

 Sitting posture – keep your feet on the floor or on a footrest and try not to cross your legs.
-A slight gap in between the back of the knees and front of the seat, while keeping knees at or below your hip level helps in promoting good posture while sitting.
+A slight gap between the back of the knees and the front of the seat, while keeping your knees at or below hip level, helps promote good posture while sitting.

 Standing posture – weight should be focused on the balls of your feet and knees slightly bent while standing.
 Your arms should hang naturally, and your shoulders should roll back.
 Think about aligning your ears with your shoulders and try to balance your weight equally on both feet.